vargab95/dbhistory/README.md

 #### Bash

-Add to the end of .bashrc
+Add to the end of .bashrc.

 ```
   trap 'dbhistory -a "$BASH_COMMAND"' DEBUG